-Indicator F14-Capital expenditure: water supply F28 -Capital expenditure per property: water supply F28.1-Capital expenditure per ML: water supply-bulk utility Definition The capital expenditure of the utility on the provision of water supply services during the reporting year (\$ 000s).
+Indicator F14-Capital expenditure: water supply F28-Capital expenditure per property: water supply Definition The capital expenditure of the utility on the provision of water supply services during the reporting year (\$ 000s).
 The capital expenditure of the utility on the provision of water supply services per property connected to the water supply system during the reporting year (\$/property).
-The capital expenditure of the utility on the provision of bulk water services per megalitre of bulk water supplied by the utility during the reporting year (\$/ML).
-General supporting notes Capital expenditure includes: ✓ new works ✓ renewals or replacements ✓ other expenditure that would otherwise be referred to capital ✓ plant and equipment ✓ capital expenditure when it is recognised in the year it is incurred and excludes: X gifted / development assets.
-Capital expenditure is recognised in the year that it is incurred.
-Derivation F28 = F14 / C4 = [F14-Capital expenditure: water supply] / [C4-Total number of connected properties: water supply] F28.1 = F14 / W11 x 1000 = [F14-Capital expenditure: water supply] / [W11-Total volume of urban water supplied] x 1000
+General supporting notes Capital expenditure includes: In new works In renewals or replacements In other expenditure that would otherwise be referred to capital In plant and equipment In capital expenditure when it is recognised in the year it is incurred and excludes: In other expenditure when it is recognised in the year it is incurred and excludes: In other expenditure when it is recognised in the year it is incurred.
+Derivation F28 = F14 / C4 = [F14-Capital expenditure: water supply] / [C4-Total number of connected properties: water supply]

-Indicator F15-Capital expenditure: wastewater F29 -Capital expenditure per property: wastewater F29.1-Capital expenditure per ML: wastewater-bulk utility Definition Capital expenditure per ML: wastewater-bulk utility (\$ 000s).
+Indicator F15-Capital expenditure: wastewater F29-Capital expenditure per property: wastewater Definition Capital expenditure per ML: wastewater-bulk utility (\$ 000s).
 The capital expenditure of the utility on the provision of wastewater services per property connected to the wastewater system during the reporting year (\$/property).
-The capital expenditure of the utility on the provision of bulk wastewater services per megalitre of bulk wastewater treated by the utility during the reporting year (\$/ML).
-General supporting notes Capital expenditure includes: ✓ new works ✓ renewals or replacements ✓ other expenditure that would otherwise be referred to as capital ✓ plant and equipment. and excludes: X gifted / development assets.
+General supporting notes Capital expenditure includes: I new works I renewals or replacements I other expenditure that would otherwise be referred to as capital I plant and equipment. and excludes: X gifted / development assets.
 Capital expenditure is recognised in the year that it is incurred.
-Derivations F29 = F15 / C8 = [F15-Capital expenditure: wastewater] / [C8-Total number of connected properties: wastewater] F29.1 = F15 / W18 x 1000 = [F15-Capital expenditure: wastewater] / [W18-Total volume of wastewater collected] x 1000
+Derivations F29 = F15 / C8 = [F15-Capital expenditure: wastewater] / [C8-Total number of connected properties: wastewater]